Cystic acne is painful, severe, and capable of causing deep scarring, which makes it a real challenge to manage. The best treatment is multi-faceted.

 What is Cystic Acne?
 How is it Different From Other Acne?

 Cystic acne is inflammatory acne that causes deep, pus-filled blemishes to form under the skin.

-Cystic acne is generally considered to be one of the most severe types of acne, as it is likely to cause deep scarring, pain, and high levels of inflammation.
-Acne cysts may also linger for longer than other types of acne due to these factors.
+Cystic acne is generally considered to be one of the most severe types of acne, as it is likely to cause deep acne scarring, pain, and high levels of inflammation.
+Dealing with acne cysts also tends to be a more long-term effort over other types of acne due to these factors.